controlplaneio/cp-jenkins/README.md

   tar czvf mount-jenkins.tar.gz /mnt/jenkins_home/ /mnt/certs/
   ```
 1. Copy the file to the new host (either via ssh ForwardAgent [which should only be [enabled when required](https://heipei.github.io/2015/02/26/SSH-Agent-Forwarding-considered-harmful/) or bounced through a secure intermediate host/workstation)
-1. Untar the tarball into the same directories on the new host
+1. Un-tar the tarball into the same directories on the new host
 1. Run the Makefile from this repo on the new host
   ```
   make run-prod \